Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

         nextflow run hello-world.nf
         ```

 **Yay!
-We have just ran our first pipeline!**
+You have just ran your first pipeline!**

-Our console should look something like this:
+Your console should look something like this:

 ```console linenums="1"
 N E X T F L O W  ~  version 23.10.1